mmistakes/minimal-mistakes/_posts/2019-06-15-visit-a-tea-shop-to-gift-feedback.md

 When thinking about a colleague's strengths, I tend to be biased towards the most recent, and most salient events.
 But by using a more generic and complete framework, I'm able to be more systematic and exhaustive.
 One design principle of the framework is that it be memorable.

-The acronym for it is "a tea shop".
+The acronym for it is "a tea shops".
 Additionally, instead of coming up with names for the strengths, I came up with professions and the strengths that these personas tend to represent.

 ## "A tea shops" strength framework